 EZIP extended the basic Z-Machine in a fairly elegant, straightforward way.
 Maximum story size doubled to 256 K. The maximum number of objects expanded to a number big enough that nobody would ever, ever — even in the modern era — need to think about it again.
 A modest new set of opcodes building on work that had been begun to facilitate Seastalker‘s sonar display gave some new options for text layout and screen formatting.
 And that was about it really.
 Still, it should be just enough to let Meretzky build his city.

 The luxuries of EZIP didn’t come without a steep price tag.
 Getting EZIP onto many of the target machines stretched the considerable talents of Dan Horn’s Micro Group to the limit.
-Andrew Kaluzniacki, for instance, had to invent a new filesystem for the Apple II to increase the capacity of a single disk side from 144 K to about 168 K. Even with such wizardry the new system was simply too much for a huge swathe of the many machines Infocom supported with the standard Z-Machine, like the Commodore 64, the Atari 8-bit line, and the many extant Apple IIs with less than 128 K of memory.
+Andrew Kaluzniacki, for instance, had to invent a new filesystem for the Apple II to increase the capacity of a disk side.
+Even with such wizardry the new system was simply too much for a huge swathe of the many machines Infocom supported with the standard Z-Machine, like the Commodore 64, the Atari 8-bit line, and the many extant Apple IIs with less than 128 K of memory.
 The lowest common denominator for EZIP would have to be a machine with 128 K and an 80-column text display.

 That looked like a dangerous move, especially in 1984 before the arrival of many of the more powerful consumer-focused machines of the latter 1980s like the Commodore 128 and Amiga and the Atari ST. But even then it wasn’t completely unprecedented.
 Sierra had elected to make 128 K a requirement for King’s Quest and its sequels, and had done quite well commercially by it.
 In fact, that game seemed to have discovered an audience of players with higher-speced machines who bought it because it required 128 K and thus was presumably more advanced than others on the market.
 Perhaps a similar touch of snobbery would rub off on Interactive Fiction Plus.